Mournful long-tailed woodcreeper: Distribution

-The southern long-tailed woodcreeper inhabits a variety of forested landscapes where it favors the interior of humid primary forest.
+The mournful long-tailed woodcreeper inhabits a variety of forested landscapes where it favors the interior of humid primary forest.
 It does occur at the forest edges and in mature secondary forest.
 In Amazonia it is mostly found in terra firme and várzea forest up to about 500 m.
 In Colombia it reaches 1500 m, in Ecuador 1700 m, in Peru 1500 m, and in Bolivia 1250 m.

 Behavior

 Movement

-The southern long-tailed woodcreeper is a year-round resident throughout its range.
+The mournful long-tailed woodcreeper is a year-round resident throughout its range.

 Feeding

-The southern long-tailed woodcreeper mostly forages from the understory to the canopy, about 3 to 20 m above the ground.
+The mournful long-tailed woodcreeper mostly forages from the understory to the canopy, about 3 to 20 m above the ground.
 It forages singly, in pairs, and in mixed-species feeding flocks; the composition of the last varies.
 It hitches up trunks and vines, mostly picking or gleaning its prey but sometimes making short sallies to capture it in the air.
 Its diet is not known in detail but is mostly arthropods, and it seems to favor adults rather than including significant numbers of larvae.

 Breeding

-Almost nothing is known about the southern long-tailed woodcreeper's breeding biology.
+Almost nothing is known about the mournful long-tailed woodcreeper's breeding biology.
 The scant evidence indicates that its breeding season varies geographically.

 Vocalization

-The southern long-tailed woodcreeper's song is "a clearly descending series of typically 6–8 mainly flat-pitched whistles" with up to 12 notes.
+The mournful long-tailed woodcreeper's song is "a clearly descending series of typically 6–8 mainly flat-pitched whistles" with up to 12 notes.
 The species can sing at any time of day, though it is most heard in early morning and late afternoon.
 It does not sing continuously.
 Playback of the local song elicits a strong response, so the song "likely has a territorial function".

-Status
+Conservation status

-The IUCN has assessed the southern long-tailed woodcreeper as Near Threatened.
-Though it has a very large range, its population size is not known and is believed to be decreasing.
+The IUCN has assessed the mournful long-tailed woodcreeper as Least Concern.
+It has a very large range, though its population size is not known and is believed to be decreasing.
 Continuing deforestation in the Amazon Basin, especially for cattle ranching and soy farming, is the principal threat.
-"It is particularly susceptible to habitat modification and fragmentation, and is naturally rare in spite of its extensive distribution."
 It is considered "generally uncommon to fairly common in eastern Colombia and southeastern Peru, fairly common to common in parts of Amazonian Brazil, but rare and local in Ecuador."
 All of the subspecies do occur in some protected areas.